Matthew Ashton

 Taking out specialist unoccupied property insurance is the best defence you have against something going wrong while you’re away.
 Policies can include storm damage, flooding, fire, theft, vandalism, squatters and property owner liability – for example, if a tree falls from your property and damages a neighbour’s house.

 For a few reasons, an empty home is automatically a higher risk than an occupied one.
 But there are plenty of measures you can take to help protect it, from enhanced security to specialist insurance.
 What’s more, taking the right steps to prepare your property for a period of being empty could even lower your insurance premium.
+If your home is of high value, it might be worth taking out High Value Home Insurance.

 At Stanhope, our unoccupied home insurance benefits include up to £10,000 of general contents cover, up to £1,000,000 of buildings cover, and property owner’s liability of up to £2,000,0000 as standard.
 We also offer three levels of cover, from entry-level insurance covering fire, lightning, earthquake, explosion and aircraft (‘FLEA’) to all the cover you’d expect from a regular home insurance policy.
 To find out more, just get in touch.